 When you leave, make the place looking same as you came and write a reference.
 I kept contact with plenty of couch surfers I met, and we are still friends.
 Through the website I met so many incredible people, especially sharing same ideology and passions.
 There is no rule that your host will ever come to revisit you, but it is always nice to offer.
 Who knows, maybe your paths will cross again?

 As a guest I always try to appreciate, what the host shares with me, even if it’s sleeping on the floor or not really tasty food.
-It’s impressive that people who have nothing and live in poor country, are more generous than those who have everything in rich ones.
+It’s impressive that people can share all they have, are more generous than those who have everything in rich ones.

 Adventure or danger?